Kuanhao-Chao/splam/docs/source/index.rst

 Key contributors
 ================

-splam deep residual convolutional neural network was trained using Pytorch framework by Kuan-Hao Chao.
-The package that applies splam to evaluate annotation files and clean up alignment files are implemented by Kuan-Hao Chao.
+splam deep residual convolutional neural network was trained using the PyTorch framework by Kuan-Hao Chao.
+Kuan-Hao Chao also implemented the package that applies splam to evaluate annotation files and clean up alignment files.

 |